 They moved out after the Truce on 11 July and the IRA prisoners and their military jailers were transferred from the West Wing.
 We know from accounts by the Custom House men they were were kept two to a cell.

 As the year progressed, a growing number of other political prisoners arrived.
 The IRA contingent elected 1916 man Captain Christy Byrne of F Coy, 4th Battalion as their O/C. He liaised with the prison authorities on behalf of his men, raising grievances and looking out for his comrades.
-When the gate opened for the General Amnesty on 8 December 1921, a total of 225 interned men walked out to freedom from Kilmainham in batches of twenty five.
+When the gate opened for the General Amnesty on 8 December 1921, a total of 225 interned men walked out to freedom from Kilmainham in batches of twenty five, overseen by Christy Byrne.

 We also learn from one or two accounts that the initially strict prison regime progressively relaxed after the Truce.
-The IRA men were now POWs.
+The IRA men were now POWs and safe from prosecution for political offences.
 Sports, recreation and Irish language classes were organised.
 The men held sing-songs, put on plays, played cards, had dance classes and generally created entertainment for themselves.

 Sunday Mass was attended every week and the Rosary recited regularly by the body of prisoners.
 A couple of letters to the papers illustrate the relatively lax conditions.
 One asked for donations of spare chess sets for a tournament.
 Another on 21 July from a Custom House Man said: